Skip to main content

 15min read

-The man who has lived with him nearly as long as Samuel Clemens did tells why Twain still has the power to delight—and to disturb
+Hal Holbrook has lived with him nearly as long as Samuel Clemens did, and he explains why Twain still has the power to delight and to disturb.

-A recipient of five Emmys, twelve Emmy nominations, a Tony, an Obie, a Peabody, and assorted other awards, Holbrook makes his home atop one of the Beverly Hills in the Rrst house that has ever induced in me a desire to live in Los Angeles.
+A recipient of five Emmys, twelve Emmy nominations, a Tony, an Obie, a Peabody, and assorted other awards, Holbrook makes his home in Beverly Hills in a house that has ever induced in me a desire to live in Los Angeles.
 He greeted me there on a windy afternoon last December.
-In my estimation, he is one of the two or three finest actors in America, and in the field of historical portrayal there is no one who can touch him.
-Though I had been inspired to interview him after recently catching his act in Nashville, Tennessee, my admiration has been almost lifelong.
+In my estimation, he is one of the two or three finest actors in America, and, in the field of historical portrayal, there is no one who can touch him.
+Though I had been inspired to interview him after recently catching his act in Nashville, my admiration has been almost lifelong.

-I wanted to know what it meant to Hal Holbrook to dig so far under the skin of Mark Twain and the other historical characters he portrayed.
-So I began by asking when he first found out that Mark Twain still had so much to say.
+I wanted to know what it meant to Hal Holbrook to dig so far under the skin of Mark Twain and the other historical characters he has portrayed.
+So, I began by asking when he first found out that Mark Twain still had so much to say.

 Your parents absconded when you were quite small, and you were raised by your grandfather in Massachusetts.
 I wonder if he influenced a very young man to take on the role of an elderly Mark Twain.